 - If you have connections, ask if gates have been assigned at the later airports, and write them down.

-- Ask what time you need to be at the gate for boarding; if you are not available for boarding when they your row is called, you may be denied boarding and pay additional for a later flight.
+- Ask what time you need to be at the gate for boarding; if you are not available for boarding when your row is called, you may be denied boarding.
+You will have to pay additional for a later flight.

 - Be careful with your passport.
 Airports and airplanes are the easiest places to lose your passport.